kamilfranek/kamilfranek.github.io/_posts/2018-08-24-how-to-redesign-your-income-statement.md

 ### Tweak #3: Put Core Comments Directly in the Chart
 Every P&L have some core developments you would like people to see and notice.
 Adding commentary below the chart where you explain the main takeaway will probably do the job, but I think these type of comments are more suitable for more detailed explanation and less important stuff.

 The core takeaway should be evident from the chart, and we probably need to be more explicit.
-Is is not very good idea to assume that thinks does not need comments because anybody "must" have noticed it.
+It is not a very good idea to assume that things do not need comments because anybody “must” have noticed it.

 The takeaway heading is one way how to communicate your main point, and if you want to point specific change or item, then direct comments in the chart seem to me like the best option.
 See the examples below.

-## Puting it all together: income statement Visualiztation for four Publicly Traded Companies
+## Puting it all together: income statement Visualization for four Publicly Traded Companies
 Here you can find several complete P&L visualizations of publicly traded companies that include all tweaks.
 When you go through them, keep in mind that this is only one of many ways how you can use this approach and that you can use it for the same analysis on internal business data.
 Just imagine product lines, customers segment, regions or even individual customers instead of companies.

 <figure>